 The project deliverables will be broadly looked into three items.
 The first item is the website system which needs to be improved.
 The main objective of the website re-design is to enhance customer experience.
 Customer experiences are achieved through the development of a simple and easy-to-navigate website.
 Thus, this objective can be measured by looking at the number of tabs on the website, the time one needs to get particular information on the website, and whether a person with little technical knowledge can easily use the website.
 These uses include making payments and completing an order for the customer's specified items.
 This can also be measured by assessing whether the website is accessible through multiple devices, especially mobile devices.
 The website should be designed to effectively use all devices, enhancing the user experience (Radack, 2009).
 Another deliverable is the company information management system that effectively helps the company achieve the zero-waste goal.
 This can be assessed by evaluating whether the developed system can work effectively without the need for paper files.
 Lastly, the project seeks to deliver a database management system with correct computations, no redundancy issues, and, lastly, one that allows the automatic generation of particular reports for the company.

+Figure 2.1: Project Deliverables

 c.
 Usage

 The three project deliverables are to support key business operations.
 For instance, the website design helps the company engage with its customers.
 It is from the website that the company provides various information about the company, its cure, and products available in the company.
 The information file system is to be used by the company staff in completing various tasks.
 For instance, they use a fake management system to store information about customers, various orders, and payments.
 When this information can be easily accessed and updated, it improves the company processes.
 Lastly, the database management system relates to all elements of the business processes.
 This affects the company website's effectiveness and its information management system.
 A properly designed database can update real-time information like customer orders, billing, and inventory data.
 Hence, the three deliverables are useful for daily and key periodical operational uses.